ChemeketaCS/csweb/content/assignments/cs290/current/07/_index.md

 ## MongoDB

 Set up a database on cloud.mongodb.com.
-Populate it with at least 10 records that match your schema.
+Populate it with at least 4 records that match your schema.
 You should do this by making a `addData.js` script to the root project and set it up to create and save the records when you do `node addData.js`.

-{{% alert info %}}
-You do **NOT** need to do something as complex as the `populate.js` script shown in the library sample.
-That is overkill.
-{{% /alert %}}

 Credentials to connect to your database should be stored in your repository so that I do not have to modify anything to test out your code.